 - 6.22 Paragraph 32 of the NPPF relates to transport and requires Councils, when making decisions, to take account of whether: - the opportunities for sustainable transport modes have been taken up depending on the nature and location of the site, to reduce the need for major transport infrastructure; - safe a suitable access to the site can be achieved for all people; and - improvements can be undertaken within the transport network that cost effectively limit the significant impacts of the development.
 Development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe. - 6.23 Policy QL2 in the adopted Local Plan and Policy CP1 in the emerging Local Plan seek to ensure that developments maximise the opportunities for access to sustainable transport including walking, cycling and public transport.
-Although it is located at the very far end of the village, the application site still performs fairly well being within 800 meters of the GP surgery and pharmacy and around 1 kilometer from the village hall, railway station, business centre and primary school and with other local services in the centre of the village.
-The site offers a reasonable level of accessibility which is reflected in Great Bentley's categorisation as a rural service centre in the emerging Local Plan.
+The application site performs relatively well in this regard being around 200 metres from the village hall, railway station, business centre and primary school and with other local services including convenience shop, pub, GP surgery and pharmacy within a reasonable distance.
+The site offers a reasonable level of accessibility which is reflected in Great Bentley's categorisation as a rural service centre in the emerging Local Plan. - 6.24 Policy TRA1a in the adopted Local Plan requires that development affecting highways be considered in relation to reducing and preventing hazards and inconvenience to traffic including the capacity of the road network.
+Policy SD8 in the emerging Local Plan states that developments will only be acceptable if the additional vehicular movements likely to result from the development can be accommodated within the capacity of the existing or improved highway network or would not lead to an unacceptable increase in congestion.

-- 6.24 Policy TRA1a in the adopted Local Plan requires that development affecting highways be considered in relation to reducing and preventing hazards and inconvenience to traffic including the capacity of the road network.
-Policy SD8 in the emerging Local Plan states that developments will only be acceptable if the additional vehicular movements likely to result from the development can be accommodated within the capacity of the existing or improved highway network or would not lead to an unacceptable increase in congestion. - 6.25 Local residents are concerned about the cumulative increase in traffic that could arise as a result of the housing developments that have already obtained planning permission and any additional developments that might be approved. - 6.26 The Highway Authority raises no objections in terms of highway capacity or safety to the application, in the full knowledge of the other proposals already consented or under consideration in the village.
+- 6.25 Local residents are concerned about the cumulative increase in traffic that could arise as a result of the housing developments that have already obtained planning permission and any additional developments that might be approved.
+The particular concern about this application is its proximity to the railway crossing and the queuing that takes place when the barriers are down. - 6.26 The Highway Authority raises no objections in terms of highway capacity or safety to the application, in the full knowledge of the other proposals already consented or under consideration in the village.
 From a pure highway capacity and safety perspective, it is accepted that the local network could technically accommodate the additional vehicles that would result from the various developments, but more traffic and queuing would undoubtedly have an effect on the character and enjoyment of the village.
-So, although cumulative impacts are not considered to be 'severe' and would not, by themselves, justify outright refusal of planning permission, there will naturally be an adverse social and environmental impact that, in the overall planning balance, weighs against the development particularly when no longer outweighed by an overriding need to deliver housing in the short term. - 6.27 In conclusion, whilst the site enjoys reasonable access to local facilities and the highways impact are not considered to be severe, an additional 75 dwellings would increase traffic in the area and is a matter of great concern within the community.
+So, although cumulative impacts are not considered to be 'severe' and would not, by themselves, justify outright refusal of planning permission, there will naturally be an adverse social and environmental impact that, in the overall planning balance, weighs against the development particularly when no longer outweighed by an overriding need to deliver housing in the short term. - 6.27 In conclusion, whilst the site enjoys good access to local facilities and the highways impact are not considered to be severe, an additional 75 dwellings would increase traffic in the area and is a matter of great concern within the community.
 The development is not required to meet local housing needs and in refusing planning permission for the reasons set out in this report, this concern can be averted.